Rajkumar-Mistry/Raj-facebook-album-download/README.md

 * Open a album and select images download in zip file
 * Album slide show

-#### Notice
-* Third party library install via composer but you can host a site in www.000webhost.com can not install composer because they are face the fatal error.

 # HOW-TO-USED CODE
 Getting Started First, You need to add your own facebook developer configurations (app id, app secret, redirect URL) in facebook_app.php.